 Abstract

-In 2013, South Africa's agricultural sector witnessed a significant 52% rise in minimum wages.
-This study employs a robust difference-in-differences methodology to investigate how farm owners adapted to the increased wage costs resulting from the minimum wage hike.
+South Africa's agricultural sector was exposed to a significant 52% rise in minimum wages in 2013.
+This study employs an event study design methodology to investigate how farm owners adapted to the minimum wage hike.
 While prior research on South African minimum wages has primarily concentrated on examining employment outcomes using household survey data due to limited access to micro firm-level data, we take a more comprehensive approach.
 Utilizing firm-level micro administrative tax data, we extend the analytical framework.
 Our empirical findings indicate that the minimum wage hike did not have a substantial impact on total labor costs but did lead to a notable decrease in employment.
 While we do not find a significant impact on firm closures, we demonstrate that the observed decline in employment was driven by farms that ceased operations following the policy change.
 A sub-sample analysis of surviving farms reveals a temporary surge in employment immediately after the policy hike, as well as an increase in capital accumulation in the last two periods of our sample.
 Although we do not identify any significant impact on farm revenue and operating profit, we do observe a temporary drop in revenue per worker and operating profit per worker in the same year we observe a temporary increase in employment.
 Our analysis by firm size reveals that the minimum wage hike had varying effects on the outcomes of surviving farms.

 Keywords: Minimum wage, farm-exit, employment, wages, capital, operating profit